-Total contributions to each employee’s SEP-IRA cannot exceed the lesser of $52,000 for 2014, (subject to cost-of-living adjustments for later years) or 25% of compensation.
+Total contributions to each employee’s SEP-IRA cannot exceed the lesser of $52,000 for 2014 ($53,000 for 2015), (subject to cost-of-living adjustments for later years) or 25% of compensation.
 Each employee is always 100% vested in (or, has ownership of) all contributions to his or her SEP-IRA.

 After you send the SEP contributions to the financial institution, it will manage the funds.
 Depending on the financial institution, SEP contributions can be invested in individual stocks, mutual funds and other, similar types of investments.